nvohra0016/nvohra0016.github.io/_pages/about.md

 ---
 ## About me:

-I am a fourth year PhD candidate at the Oregon State University Mathematics department.
+I am a fifth year PhD candidate at the Oregon State University Mathematics department.
 I am interested in applied and computational mathematics, particularly to model fluid flow and mechanical deformation.
 Currently, I am studying the thermo-hydro-mechanical coupling that governs the dynamics of thawing ice-rich porous media, like permafrost.

 ### Interests:
 - Poroelasticity